prebuild/docker-images/README.md

 ## Versioning guarantees

 Within a major version range, we will not change toolchains, environment variables, working directories, users and more.
 However, the Node.js version will change without notice.
 We use Node.js [LTS](https://github.com/nodejs/Release) (at the time of building images) for a light maintenance effort.
 This is okay because `prebuildify` can target (the headers of) older Node.js versions while itself running on a newer version.

-We've yet to align Python versions ([#15](https://github.com/prebuild/docker-images/issues/15)).
-A next major will use Python 3.

 Images that are based on [`dockcross`](https://github.com/dockcross/dockcross) (see below) may inadvertently introduce breaking changes because `dockcross` does not use semantic versions ([dockcross/dockcross#399](https://github.com/dockcross/dockcross/issues/399)) and does not maintain a changelog that would allow us to easily categorize changes and then tag our images accordingly.
 If this concerns you we recommend pinning to an exact version (`x.x.x`) which we treat as immutable.